 No master of ceremonies and no programme

-No master of ceremonies means, when the ceremony is over, there’s always a bit of confusion.
+No master of ceremonies means that, when the ceremony is over, there’s always a bit of confusion.
 Shall we go directly to the restaurant?
 Who’s driving?
 Who’s coming with you?

 Food is a big deal in Spanish weddings and expectations are set very high compared to the UK weddings (at least, to the ones I’ve been to so far), both in quantity and quality.
 The meal is called banquete (‘banquet’) for a reason.
 Soups and chicken are considered cheap everyday dishes, and are never served.
 Instead, expect prime cuts of meat and big seafood platters.
 It’s not just a 3-course meal, but a meal made of a selection of starters to share, two main courses, dessert and cake.
 Most weddings also a have a buffet-style reception before the main meal.